"Artistic expression roared back in the 1950's in Poland with the same intensity and urgency of the war just past."

 The Film School at Lodz (pron.
 Wooj), established in 1948, quickly carved out a reputation for edgy productions with new arrivals such as Roman Polanski (Knife in the Water), Andrze Wajda (Kanal) and Aleksander Ford (Knights of the Teutonic Order).

 International associations of film and theatrical directors, already familiar with Poland's unique contributions before the war, lent their assistance to the revitalization effort and at the same time became exposed to this rising trend of strikingly different poster art.

 The drive to build a unique and different identity in graphic design, literally out of ashes, quickly followed.
-Major art academies in the country started populating their administrations and faculty with award-winning poster artists, and universities across the country created or expanded their graphic design curricula.
+Major art academies in the country began to populate their administrations and faculties with award-winning poster artists, and universities across the country created or expanded their graphic design curricula.
 At one of the largest and best known among them, the Warsaw Academy of Fine Arts (ASP), Henryk Tomaszewski (often called the "father" of the School of Polish Poster) became the school's first full professor of graphic design in 1955.
 He remained with Warsaw ASP for over 30 years, helping to recruit other top graphic artists to the faculty.
-Other powerhouse graphic design schools included Krakow ASP and Wroclaw Polytechnic.
+Other powerhouse schools of graphic design in Poland included Krakow ASP and Wroclaw Polytechnic.

 Poster art stood out, and stood out radically.
 Most observers ... and most poster designers themselves who have commented on the launch of the Polish School of Poster ... have pointed to a rare and fortuitous combination of favorable circumstances that ignited the movement's innovation: